michaeljwilliams/Google-Maps-Place-crawler/README.md

     $ npm install google-maps-place-crawler

 Require the package.
 Here we will store it in the variable GoogleMapsPlaceCrawler.
-Do not use const because the object is manipulated by the script.

-    let GoogleMapsPlaceCrawler = require('google-maps-place-crawler')
+    const GoogleMapsPlaceCrawler = require('google-maps-place-crawler')

 Set your Google Maps API key in the same object: